 Local.com is a business directory listings site where businesses could, at one time, sign up for accounts, place their business contact information, and even advertise on the site.
 It is one of the more important local citation websites on the Internet.
 Unfortunately, Google still places a great deal of importance on your business listing on Local.com.
-That is why it is very frustrating for small business owners to go through the “Claim Your Listing” process only to find that it is currently not impossible to either claim or update your listing on this website.
+That is why it is very frustrating for small business owners as well as website designers to go through the “Claim Your Listing” process only to find that it is currently not impossible to either claim or update your listing on this website.

 The process is very misleading.
 It appears as though it is possible to do so by clicking, “Claim Your Listing.”
 When you click this link, you are taken to fill out a form.
 After filling out the form, you are then directed to a page with the following message:

 Thank you for visiting Local.com.
 The page or resource you are looking for cannot be found. the link may be outdated or you may have typed in the wrong URL.
 Please check the URL for typos and try again or start your search again by typing in a business, product, or service in the search box.